Chapter 4

 Thus, the purpose of the baptism of repentance was to demonstrate or signify that the person being baptized wanted to change their ways and live a new life style.
 They did this by symbolically washing away their old ways and came out of the water with the resolution to lead a life pleasing to God.

-9-12 John also warned the people that the Person who was coming after him will fulfill the prophecy given through Malachi.
-Specifically, the person who was preparing the way for will cleanse or purge His threshing floor, that is clean up the house of Israel.
+9-12 … John also warned the people that the Person who was coming after him will fulfill the prophecy given through Malachi.
+Specifically, the person who was he preparing the way for will cleanse or purge His threshing floor that is clean up the house of Judah.

 From the above account of John's activities, we come to realize that he prepared the way for the Lord Jesus Christ through,